Asurar0/mikomikagi/README.md

 > [!WARNING]
 > Mikomikagi has not been audited yet by any third-party and is not recommended for production use

+> [!IMPORTANT]
+> A roadmap will appear soon.
+I'm also waiting on a quote for auditing the core libraries.

 Mikomikagi (見込み鍵) is a post-quantum cryptographic tool that provides digital signature and asymmetric encryption.
 It is designed to serve a similar purpose as GPG, but with a focus on using cryptographic keys as a means of digital identity, rather than being tied to a specific communication paradigm (like E-mail).